cms-patatrack/pixeltrack-standalone/doc/CodeStructure.md

 ### Vertexing ([`PixelVertexProducerCUDA`](../src/cuda/plugin-PixelVertexFinding/PixelVertexProducerCUDA.cc))

-This module reconstruct vertices, i.e. finds clusters of track "orign
+This module reconstruct vertices, i.e. finds clusters of track "origin points" that likely correspond to proton-proton collision points.

 The following CUDA operations are issued for each event from [`gpuVertexFinderImpl.h`](../src/cuda/plugin-PixelVertexFinding/gpuVertexFinderImpl.h)
 | Operation | Description |